British Centres for Business

 PO Box 123885

 Dubai has a strong reputation regionally for private healthcare.
-It has been reported that in 2016 $390 million in revenues were generated.
+It has been reported that in 2016 $390 million in revenues were generated from medical tourism alone.
 This figure is an approximate 9.5% increase in revenues from the year before and is expected to increase as the emirate aims to attract 500,000 medical tourists by 2020.

 The Dubai Health Authority (DHA) has recently revised policies as it aims to meet the 2020 goal.
 The UAE private medical sector is well established and home to many international and homegrown brands.
 These revisions hope to encourage smart and innovative companies to the UAE.
 In addition to accreditation revisions, the DA has eased the process for individual applicants.
 Registrations can now be done using a new online platform (Sheryan), and applicants from places such as the UK and US can complete the whole process via an online test.